music-practice-tools/music-practice-tools/src/pages/about.md

 Built using the following technology 'jamstack':

-- 11ty with nunjucks
+- 11ty with nunjucks and markdown
 - alpinejs
 - tonejs
 - tonal
 - abcjs
-- the wonderful web
+- the wonderful web platform
 - nodejs, eslint and prettier
 - hosting by Netlify
 - editing with VS Code
 - Windows

-Find out more or host your own at [GitHub](https://github.com/music-practice-tools/music-practice-tools).
+Find out more or host your own on GitHub at [GitHub](https://github.com/music-practice-tools/music-practice-tools).

 Here's an example tune page source: